PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-roles.md

 Operator nodes are special nodes in the Polymesh network that author new blocks and participate in finalising the blockchain.

-To run an operator node, a user must be permissioned through both identity verification and the on-chain governance process.
+To run an operator node, a user must have a DID linked to a permissioned operator identity and be approved through the on-chain governance process.
 This is managed via a [Polymesh Improvement Proposal](/governance#polymesh-improvement-proposals).
 Operators play a critical role in maintaining network security and consensus.

-## Customer Due Diligence Service Providers
+## DID Registrars

-CDD service providers are trusted entities permitted to issue CDD claims.
-These companies offer identity verification and onboarding services to Polymesh users, providing a streamlined due diligence process and identity creation.
+DID registrars are trusted entities permitted to register DIDs for user keys.
+This allows platforms to offer streamlined onboarding where the registrar can pay the registration fee on behalf of the user.

-Only explicitly permissioned identities can issue CDD claims.
-Service providers are added or removed via a PIP executed through the on-chain governance process.
+Only explicitly permissioned identities can act as DID registrars.
+Registrars are added or removed via a PIP executed through the on-chain governance process.

 ## Committee Membership